jaakkotuokkola/dsxform/README.md

 ## Features
   + ### Data generation:

-    Create syntatically realistic mock data for testing and development using customizable regular expressions (regex).
+    Create syntatically realistic test data for testing and development using customizable regular expressions (regex).
 Outputs data as a flat dataset in your chosen format.
   + ### Dataset conversion:

     Convert datasets between the supported formats.
 Nested datasets are flattened when converted to CSV or SQLite.